Le.com: History

 Jia Yueting founded Letv.com in 2004.
-It was subsequently listed as a Chinese national high-tech enterprise and went public on the Shenzhen Stock Exchange on August 12, 2010.
+It was subsequently listed as a Chinese national high-tech enterprise and went public on the Shenzhen Stock Exchange on 12 August 2010.
 Le.com claims to be the world's first IPO company in its sector.
-As of 2015, the listed company claimed the market capitalization of itself was US$12 billion.
+As of 2015, the company claimed a market capitalization of $12 billion.

 On 5 December 2015, Le.com announced that the listed company would acquire Le Vision Pictures from LeEco, a holding company majority owned by the largest shareholder, founder and chairman of Le.com, Jia Yueting, subject to the approval of the shareholders of the listed company.
 As at 8 November 2016, the deal has not been completed.

-As at 31 December 2015, chairman Jia Yueting and his elder sister Jia Yuefang (贾跃芳) had pledged 630,994,920 number of shares of Le.com, which they owned just 782,545,454 number of shares in total (including shares held by LeEco).
-By percentage, they owned approx. 42.2% of the total share capital, but 80.6% of them were pledged.
-At the same time, Le.com borrowed CN¥3.472 billion from Jia family. (although Le.com also had CN¥10.84 million receivable from LeEco, and CN¥74.33 million payable to Le Vision Pictures) The leverage of Le.com had made some media worried the financial health of both Le.com and Jia's privately owned LeEco.
+As of 31 December 2015, chairman Jia Yueting and his elder sister Jia Yuefang (贾跃芳) had pledged 630,994,920 shares of Le.com, which they owned just 782,545,454 shares in total (including shares held by LeEco).
+By percentage, they owned approximately 42.2% of the total share capital, but 80.6% of them were pledged.
+At the same time, Le.com borrowed CN¥3.472 billion from the Jia family.
+(Although Le.com also had CN¥10.84 million receivable from LeEco, and CN¥74.33 million payable to Le Vision Pictures.)
+The leverage of Le.com had made some media worried the financial health of both Le.com and Jia's privately owned LeEco.
 During 2016, Le.com also recapitalized by some private equity funds; former subsidiary LeSports was also recapitalized in 2015, making the stake held by Le.com, was diluted to just 10.34% stake.